David-Araripe/UniProtMapper/README.md

 # UniProtMapper

-An (unofficial) Python wrapper for the [UniProt Retrieve/ID Mapping](https://www.uniprot.org/id-mapping) RESTful API.
+A (unofficial) Python wrapper for the [UniProt Retrieve/ID Mapping](https://www.uniprot.org/id-mapping) RESTful API.
 This package supports the following functionalities:

 - Map UniProt IDs other identifiers (handled by [UniProtIDMapper](#uniprotidmapper));
 - Retrieve any of the supported [return fields](https://www.uniprot.org/help/return_fields) (handled by [UniprotRetriever](#uniprotretriever))